openstack-archive/fuel-docs/pages/operations/ha-testing-scenarios-ops.rst

 Nova-network
 ++++++++++++

-These tests are run on both CentOS and Ubuntu.
+You can run the following tests on the supported operating system.

 1. Deploy a cluster in HA mode with VLAN Manager.
    Steps to perform: